Is CS2 128 Tick? Tick Rate System Explained

 Various user studies have shown that CS2 sends twice as much data to the server as CS:GO.
 This is achieved by sending two packets: large packets, which are sent every 15-16 milliseconds, and small packets, which follow the large ones with minimal delay.
 The small packets are supposed to contain the most critical information, while the large packets contain additional data needed to update the game state.

-A user with the nickname carnifexCSGO shared a great post on Reddit exploring the problems with the new system.
+A user with the nickname carnifexCSGO shared a detailed post on Reddit back in 2023, exploring early concerns and potential issues with the new subtick system shortly after CS2’s release.

 Professional Player Insights